What is a Store Performance Dashboard for a Retail Company?

-Here is an example of a Profit & Loss Report with variances against budget and forecast.
+Here is an example of a Store Performance Dashboard with budget variance analysis and benchmarking.

 You can find hundreds of additional examples here

-The typical users of this type of report are: Executives and Department Managers.
+The typical users of this type of dashboard are: Retail executives, CFOs, regional managers, store managers.

 Where Does the Data for Analysis Originate From?